Sleeping in Airports

 2. Relax in a lounge

-Airport LoungesSometimes an airport lounge is just what you need during a long layover: a one-stop-shop offering food and drinks, WiFi, news and TVs, and comfortable seating for working or relaxing, all for a single entry fee.
-You don’t even have to be Business or First Class flyer to get in to a the airport lounges here – simply pre-book a visit or use your lounge membership program to gain entry.
+Airport LoungesSometimes, an airport lounge is just what you need during a long layover: a one-stop-shop offering food and drinks, WiFi, news and TVs, and comfortable seating for working or relaxing, all for a single entry fee.
+You don’t even have to be a Business or First Class flyer to get into the airport lounges here – simply pre-book a visit or use your lounge membership program to gain entry.
 Locations are available in our Moscow Domodedovo Airport Guide.

 3. Shop

 ShoppingKill some serious time by browsing the shops here, which total more than three dozen.
-You’ll find all the usual airport shops like convenient stores, book- and newsstands, and shops selling technology and travel goods.
-This airport has more than its fair share of Duty Free areas, so you can stock up on discounted alcohol, perfume, cosmetics, and more.
+You’ll find all the usual airport shops like convenience stores, book- and newsstands, and shops selling technology and travel goods.
+This airport has more than its fair share of Duty-Free areas, so you can stock up on discounted alcohol, perfume, cosmetics, and more.
 Several well-known brands have shops here, including Samsonite, Frey Willie, and Chanel.

 4. Take a shower